starcoinorg/starcoin-cookbook/docs/02-getting-started/01-install/README.md

 This document needs to be improved.

-* Add an one line install scripts for user easy install.
+* Add one-line install scripts for user easy install.
 * Add binary files description.

 :::